-The procedure is constructed by the following steps: Select an arbitrary matrix Gt; solve Eq.
-(D.7) to find all eigenvalues λkt; solve (D.6) to find all eigenvectors ekt; if Eq.
-(D.5) is NOT satisfied, select a new arbitrary matrix Gt and repeat the process; if Eq.
-(D.5) is satisfied, construct ΦAt,t0 refer to Eq.
-(D.3).
+The procedure consists of the following steps: Select an arbitrary matrix Gt; solve Eq.
+(D.7) to find all eigenvalues λkt; solve Eq.
+(D.6) to find all eigenvectors ekt; if Eq.
+(D.5) is not satisfied, select a new arbitrary matrix Gt and repeat the process; if Eq.
+(D.5) is satisfied, construct ΦAt,t0 [refer to Eq.
+(D.3)].

 Remarks:

-The set of all eigen pairs are not a unique solution (depended on the selection of Gt).
+The set of all eigen pairs are not a unique solution [depends on the selection of Gt].

-If At satesfies the commutativity property, At1At2=At2At1 ∀ t1,t2, then we can take Gt≡0 which implies that each eigenvector ekt is a constant vector.
+If At satisfies the commutative property, At1At2=At2At1 ∀ t1,t2, then we can use Gt≡0, which implies that each eigenvector ekt is a constant vector.

-If At=01-a0t-a1t, then the eigenvalues are the result of the Riccati Equation: λt+λ2t+a1tλt+a0t=0, with the corresponding eigenvector e1,2t=1,λ1,2tT.
-A more general procedure for using Riccati Equation is shown on van der Kloet & Neerhoff's works, (van der Kloet & Neerhoff, 2004a) and (van der Kloet & Neerhoff, 2004b).
+If At=01-a0t-a1t, then the eigenvalues are the result of the Riccati equation λt+λ2t+a1tλt+a0t=0, with the corresponding eigenvectors e1,2t=1,λ1,2tT.
+A more general procedure for using the Riccati equation is given by van der Kloet and Neerhoff (van der Kloet & Neerhoff, 2004a), (van der Kloet & Neerhoff, 2004b).

-Generalization of LTI Systems' Tools in LPTV Systems
+Generalization of LTI-System Tools for LPTV Systems

-This appendix outlines the main results of (Wereley, 1991) that suggests to implement on LPTV systems some generalization of tools, used to analysis and control LTI systems, e.g. Transfer Functions, zeros and poles in s and z domains etc. In this appendix, I focus only on the s-plane generalizations.
-Consider the following LPTV system's state space:
+This appendix outlines the main results of (Wereley, 1991), which suggest generalizing tools for LPTV systems to analyze and control LTI systems (e.g., transfer functions, zeros and poles in s and z domains).
+In this appendix, we focus only on the s-plane generalizations.
+Consider the following state space for a LPTV system: